core1-interaction/core1-interaction.github.io/week5.md

 *In Class*
-+ Present your One Pager + Entry 2
++ Present your Graphic Treatment + Entry 3
 + Adding Assets
 + Demo: The Box Model
 + Demo: Intro to Figma